Adelic line bundles on quasi-projective varieties: Equidistribution: conjectures and theorems

 Resume the above notations for $(k,F,X,\OL)$.

-Let $v\in \CM(F/k)$ be a point corresponding to a non-trivial valuation of $F$; i.e., a non-trivial multiplicative norm $|\cdot|_v:F\to \BR$.
-It could be either archimedean or non-archimedean.
-Denote by $F_v$ the completion of $F$ with respect to $v$.
+Let $v\in \CM(F/k)$ be a point corresponding to a non-trivial valuation of $F$; i.e. a non-trivial multiplicative norm $|\cdot|_v:F\to \BR$.
+It could be either Archimedean or non-archimedean.
+Denote by $F_v$ the completion of $F$ for $v$.
 Then we have the Berkovich space $X_v^\an$ associated to the variety $X_{F_v}$ over the complete field $F_v$.

 There is an \emph{equilibrium measure}